overlord-systems/jai-sdl3/README.md

 Copy this into your modules folder, then:

 - Windows: Put the proper (x86/arm64) `SDL3.dll` next to your executable.
+- Linux: Ensure SDL3 binaries are installed on your system (Thanks to [Marvhus](https://github.com/marvhus))
-- MacOS/Linux: Not supported yet, but should be trivial to do if you have a Mac or Linux machine! (see contribution section)
+- MacOS: Not supported yet, but should be trivial to do if you have a Mac machine! (see contribution section)

 ## Notes